fenwayb/NHLMatchupCalculator/README.md

     - Our game outcomes data has just 10 seasons of data whereas the NHL has been around since the early 20th century.
 One caveat in our favor is that the game has changed heavily since its first season over 100 years ago with the pace of play and overall team strategy.

 5. Recommendations for further analysis:
     - More complex analysis can definitely be developed from our model.
 We can add a number of statistics to dive deeper such as figuring out the goals' weightedness in the model to only buffer outcomes rather than dominate.
-You could also add in the Goalie rosters to select a specific keeper for the matchup using their specific season stats versus the overall team.
+You could also add in the Goalie rosters to select a specific keeper for the matchup using their individual season stats versus the overall team.

+## Data Exploration:
+   - The csv files were imported into a Pandas DataFrame
+   - Dropped null values where games were missing stats or total goals equaled 0
+   - Replaced null values with means of each category
+   - Replaced "Home Won" with a binary output of 1 being true and 0 as false
+   - Removed overpowering/unneccessary statistics:
+       - Goals - the model was based on existing outcomes and keeping the goals in would have meant it would spit out whoever scored the most goals and declare the winner
+       - From the api and team stats we dropped head coaches, starting side,
+   - Questionable outcomes - We looked for games with lower amounts of shots to look for incomplete data and found several which had unrealistic shooting percentages (100%) which we decided to remove.

 ## Data sources:
 For this project we were able to find a dataset from Kaggle which contains team statistics for NHL teams dating back to the 2013 season.
 This dataset will give us a solid base of current NHL performance.
 Roster information is not included.
 In addition to the team stats, for expected game outcomes, we are using NHL.com's API which gives us a breakdown of every game up until the present day.